Xiangkui-Cao/VLBiasBench/README.md

 # VLBiasBench
-A large-scale dataset composed of high-quality synthetic images aimed at evaluating social biases in LVLMs
+A large-scale dataset composed of high-quality synthetic images aimed at evaluating social biases in LVLMs.